Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 8 – Preferred Mouth Behavior Likes Crunchy Foods

-Another reason people crave crunchy foods is due to their preferred mouth behavior.
+Another reason people crave crunchy foods is their preferred mouth behavior.

 Turns out there are four different categories of ‘preferred mouth behavior’.
-This is basically just a way of categorizing your health nibbling desires 🙂
+This is just a way of categorizing your health-nibbling desires 🙂

 Some people prefer the feel of crunching food with their teeth instead of chewing.
 And of course is why they will crave crunchy foods more in their daily diet.

-I know this sounds a little weird, but when you think about it … why would you really want sugar gummy bears?
-Or why are people eating crunchy foods such as chips or pretzels if they could just be chewing their food to the same result?
+I know this sounds a little weird, but when you think about it … why would you want sugar gummy bears?
+Or why are people eating crunchy foods such as chips or pretzels if they could be chewing their food for the same result?

 Does this explain your crunch craving?
 Let me know in the comments below!

-And last but not least, let’s examine some more food choices if you’re craving something crunchy and don’t know where to turn.
+Last, let’s examine more food choices if you’re craving something crunchy and don’t know where to turn.

 What Should I Eat When I Crave Crunchy Food?